QuarkNerd/blog/hwilliams/_posts/2020-02-12-8-out-of-10-qats-said-they-prefer-cypress.md

 category: Testing
 title: 8 Out of 10 QATs Said They Prefer Cypress.
 summary: >-
-  A short story on my virgin voyage into the world of Cypress - the test tool, not the country.
+  A short story on my maiden voyage into the world of Cypress - the test tool, not the country.
 This is an overview on how I discovered Cypress, how I configured it, created tests and how I drifted away from the standard setup to utilise the provided TypeScript and Cucumber plugins to make it work with the application development project we were delivering.
 tags: 'Cypress, test-automation, testing,qa'
-image: hwilliams/assets/qat.jpg
+image: hwilliams/assets/8-out-of-10-cats-sitting.jpeg
 ---
 ![cat study]({{site.baseurl}}/hwilliams/assets/8-out-of-10-cats-sitting.jpeg)